carbon-design-system/design-system-website/src/content/getting-started/developers/developers.md

 │   ├── index.scss
 ```

-## SASS
+## SCSS

-Using the Carbon sass files infers usage of the SASS pre-processor and a build step to process the files.
+Using the Carbon Sass files infers usage of the SCSS pre-processor.

 #### Importing a component style